Bonfida/solana-name-service-guide/sns-book/src/domain-name/react-hooks/use-domain-records.md

-# useDomainRecords
+# useRecords

-This hook can be used to retrieve all the records of a domain:
+This hook can be used to retrieve all the V1 records of a domain. **Please note, V1 records are deprecated.
+For current V2 records check out [useRecordsV2](./use-records-V2.md).**

 ```ts
 type Result = (string | undefined)[] | undefined;